nikhil-s-n/UPSC-1/Ancient & Medieval/md_His/01-Prehistory.md

 # Pre-History

-* PreHistoy - Has no written records.
+* PreHistory - Has no written records.
     * Lots of Archaeological Records.
 * **Division** of PreHistoric period in India
     1. **Palaeolithic** (Old Stone Age)